Characterizations of Stability via Morse Limit Sets: Applictations to Teichm uller Space

 \section{Applictations to Teichm\"uller Space}

-We conclude by illustrating applications to the above work in the setting of Teichm\"uller space for a finite type surface $S$.
+We conclude by illustrating applications of the above work in the setting of Teichm\"uller space for a finite type surface $S$.
 We begin by setting some notation.
-Let $\text{Mod}(S)$ denote the mapping class group of $S$ and let $\mathcal{T}(S)$ denote the associated Teichm\"uller space.
+Let $\text{Mod}(S)$ denote the mapping class group of $S$, i.e. the group of orientation-preserving homeomorphisms on $S$ up to isotopy equivalence, which may permute punctures but fixes boundaries pointwise.
+Let $\mathcal{T}(S)$ denote the associated Teichm\"uller space, equipped with the Teichm\"uller metric.
 We will denote the set of projective measured foliations on $S$ by $\text{PMF}(S)$.
 The Thurston compactification of Teichm\"uller space is $\overline{\mathcal{T}(S)} = \mathcal{T}(S)\cup\text{PMF}(S)$.
+For a thorough overview of the mapping class group, it's associated Teichm\"uller space, and projective measured foliations, we refer the reader to \cite{MasurMinsky2000,fathi2012thurstons,Farb2011-rd,Behrstock2006}.

 We take a moment to restate Corollary \ref{TeichApplicationAllConical} using the above notation:

 \begin{cor} (Restatement of Corollary \ref{TeichApplicationAllConical}.)
 Let $H$ be a finitely generated subgroup of $\textup{Mod}(S)$.
 The following are equivalent: